Rachael-E/s2-image-viewer/README.md

 # Sentinel 2 Image Viewer

 A cross platform mobile app for iOS and Android that shows filtered imagery from the Sentinel-2 satellite.
-This app was built with the [ArcGIS Maps SDK for Flutter](https://developers.arcgis.com/flutter) and an Esri hosted image service which serves processed Sentinel-2 satellite imagery (raster data) on the fly to the app.
+This app was built with the [ArcGIS Maps SDK for Flutter](https://developers.arcgis.com/flutter) and displays imagery from an Esri hosted image service which serves processed Sentinel-2 satellite raster data, on the fly, to the app.
+The service displays any image available within the past 14 months.

 You can read more about this app and how it was built in the blog post [How to integrate satellite imagery in mobile app development with Flutter Maps SDK](https://www.esri.com/arcgis-blog/products/sdk-flutter/developers/map-vehicle-meeting-points-flutter/) on Esri's ArcGIS Blog.